 Personal credit cards, on the other hand, are designed for your everyday household expenses.
 Some come with straightforward cash back on every purchase, while others offer boosted rewards on bonus categories.
 For example:

-- The Citi® Double Cash Card offers 2X points on every purchase with no annual fee.
+- The Citi® Double Cash Card offers 2X points on every purchase (1% when you purchase and another 1% when you pay for those purchases) with no annual fee.

 - The Chase Freedom Unlimited® offers 5X points on travel purchased through Ultimate Rewards, and 3X points on dining and drugstores.